Agenus: History

-In April 2014, Agenus inked a deal with Merck potentially worth $100 million.
+In April 2014, Agenus signed a deal with Merck potentially worth $100 million.
 Under the terms of that deal, Agenus is using its proprietary Retrocyte Display technology to discover antibodies against a pair of undisclosed checkpoint targets for the treatment of cancer.
 Agenus has advanced two of its own CPM candidates into early drug development and the company is planning to advance several more antibodies in clinical trials.

 Today, Agenus is focused on developing a range of immuno-oncology products, including the Prophage vaccines, multiple checkpoint modulators (also known as checkpoint inhibitors or checkpoint antibodies) and its QS21-Stimulon adjuvant.
 The company's personalized, heat shock protein-based vaccines are in Phase 2 studies.
 The QS-21 Stimulon adjuvant platform is partnered with GlaxoSmithKline and Janssen.
 Several of those collaborations involve Phase 3 trials.
 Altogether, the company and its partners are sponsoring approximately 20 clinical trials of Agenus products.

+In 2025, Agenus sold their CDMO business to Zydus Lifesciences including their two biologics manufacturing sites in Emeryville and Berkeley.
+In addition, they would partner with Zydus to commercialize their molecules in India.

 Key partners and deals

 Merck: April 2014, Agenus announced a deal worth potentially $100 million with Merck.
 The deal involves the discovery and development of therapeutic antibodies to two undisclosed Merck checkpoint targets, both thought to be relevant for cancer treatment.
 Agenus will use its proprietary Retrocyte Display® platform to discover and optimize antibodies against the targets.